-I started out trying to book, “Day in the Life of your Family” photos.
+I started out trying to book “Day in the Life of your Family” photos.
 Like many people, my first clients were friends.
 And then it blossomed to friends of friends.

 Invariably, my new clients would say, “I love these photos.
 You captured our spirit wonderfully.
 Now where are the photos of us all together looking at the camera?
 I need that perfect shot for the holiday card.”

 But I kind of hated it.
-I would always get a pit in my stomach before photo shoots, wondering how I was going to handle a tantrum throwing toddler or a father that didn’t feel like being there for more than five minutes.
+I’d always get a pit in my stomach before photo shoots, wondering how I was going to handle a tantrum throwing toddler or a father that didn’t feel like being there for more than five minutes.
 And my photo shoots left me feeling empty.

 But I trudged along, booking posed family shoots.
 And while I got better at handling sticky situations and looking for light, I never really LOVED it.

-A couple years ago, I committed to re-orienting my business toward documentary photography so I could have a business that made my heart sing and my soul happy.
+A couple years ago, I committed to re-orienting my business toward documentary photography, so I could have a business that made my heart sing and my soul happy.

 Around the same time, my oldest daughter and her peers started planning their mitzvahs.
 Our friends began asking me if I photographed mitzvahs too.
 I started out saying no. I didn’t want to book a photo shoot that took me out of the house for six hours.
 I never wanted to shoot weddings for the same reason.
 How would my husband and three daughters survive if I was gone for that long on a Saturday?

 But then I realized, mitzvahs are a wonderful, festive occasion filled with natural moments.
-And I knew I could find clients who would value my documentary style, capturing the story of their child’s right of passage.
+And, I knew I could find clients who would value my documentary style, capturing the story of their child’s right of passage.

-I also thought to myself, “you know what?
-My children and husband could survive me being gone for the day.
-Just like I do five days a week when he heads downtown to work.’
+I also thought to myself, ‘You know what?
+My children and husband COULD survive me being gone for the day.
+Just like I do five days a week, when he heads downtown to work.’

-I get to be a fly on the wall and document the interactions of children making the first steps toward growing up and co-ed socializing.
+I get to be a fly-on-the-wall and document the interactions of children making the first steps toward growing up + co-ed socializing.
 I get to photograph first crushes, confidence, insecurity, unbridled joy, irritation, and every other emotion you can think of.

 I also enjoy seeing the different ways people celebrate their children.
 Some parties are nicer than my wedding reception.
-Others are more low key house parties.
+Others are more low-key, house parties.

-If you have a good knowledge of how to use your flash, an ability to pose groups and a love for capturing a story, mitzvahs could be for you!
+If you have a good knowledge of how to use your flash, an ability to pose groups, and a love for capturing a story, mitzvahs could be for you!
 Your best bet would be to approach local temples and ask if you can leave your information for families planning their bar mitzvahs.
-It just takes a couple mitzvahs to get the ball rolling with word of mouth.
-And as anyone who has ever planned an expensive event knows, if you offer to do a couple discounted sessions to get a portfolio going, people will jump at the offer.
+It just takes a couple mitzvahs to get the ball rolling with word-of-mouth.
+As anyone who has ever planned an expensive event knows, if you offer to do a couple discounted sessions to get a portfolio going, people will jump at the offer.